etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ## Overview

-This section provides a step-by-step guide on how to run a sub-application in development mode within the Etendo Mobile application.
-For this you will need the Dummy project with predefined configurations like rollup, http server and settings with Etendo Classic to build a development sub-application and connect it to Etendo Mobile.
+This section provides a step-by-step guide on how to run a subapplication in development mode within the Etendo Mobile application.
+For this you will need the Dummy project with predefined configurations like rollup, http server and settings with Etendo Classic to build a development subapplication and connect it to Etendo Mobile.

 !!! info
     Before starting this tutorial requires Etendo, Etendo Mobile, Ngrok and Node.js in the local environment.
 For more information check the [Getting Started in the Etendo Mobile section](/developer-guide/etendo-mobile/getting-started/){target="_blank"}.